hadeswap/hades-analytics/README.md

-# Hadeswap Analytics
+# Hades Swap Analytics

-Hadeswap Analytics is a progressive web application for the Hadeswap Protocol.
+Hades Swap Analytics is a progressive web application for the Hades Swap Protocol.

 ## Getting started